wayanadiitm/astro/src/content/projects/project-02.md

 ---
-title: Neural Language Bridge
+title: Sign Language Bridge
 author: Jane Smith
+description: An AI-powered real-time sign language translation system that enables seamless communication between deaf and hearing individuals
 ---

 ## Project Overview

-Neural Language Bridge revolutionizes cross-cultural communication by combining state-of-the-art natural language processing with cultural context awareness.
-This platform goes beyond simple translation by understanding idioms, cultural references, and maintaining the original message's tone across languages.
+Sign Language Bridge revolutionizes communication for the deaf community by providing real-time translation between sign language and spoken/written language.
+Using advanced computer vision and natural language processing, the system captures sign language gestures and converts them into text or speech, while also translating spoken words into animated sign language.

 ## Technical Challenges

-The biggest hurdle was developing a system that could maintain context across long conversations while providing real-time translation.
-We implemented a novel approach using bidirectional transformers with attention mechanisms, allowing the system to revisit and refine translations based on evolving context.
+The biggest hurdle was developing a system that could accurately capture and interpret the nuanced movements of sign language in real-time, including facial expressions and hand positions.
+We implemented a novel approach using 3D motion tracking and contextual understanding to achieve high accuracy in varied lighting conditions.

 ## Testimonial

-> "Neural Language Bridge has transformed how our global teams collaborate.
-The cultural context awareness is a game-changer - it's like having a local expert in every conversation."
+> "Sign Language Bridge has transformed how I communicate with my hearing colleagues.
+It's like having a skilled interpreter available 24/7, giving me true independence in professional settings."
 >
-> - Dr. Marcus Wei, Director of International Operations, TechCorp
+> - David Chen, Software Engineer

-The project is currently expanding into specialized domains like medical and legal translation, with dedicated models trained on domain-specific data.
+The project is currently expanding to support more sign languages and developing specialized vocabularies for professional environments.